FlorianWilhelm/wald-stack-demo/README.md

 ## Getting started

 1. Setting up the data **W**arehouse [Snowflake], i.e.:
-   1. [register a 30-day free trial Snowflake account] by choosing the standard edition, AWS as cloud provider and any region you want,
+   1. [register a 30-day free trial Snowflake account] and choose the standard edition, AWS as cloud provider and any region you want,
    2. check the Snowflake e-mail for your *account-identifier*, which is specified by the URL you are given, e.g. like `https://<account_name>.snowflakecomputing.com`,